deversmann/ansible-demo-env/README.md

+# :warning: This project is out of date and no longer maintained :warning:

 # Tower demo/sandbox environment
 This vagrantfile and associated accoutrements helps to set up a simple and straightforward development / demo / sandbox environment for Ansible Tower.
 It will provision a Tower box